 It’s immensely important that every Sailor who serves in the Navy is at the top of their game within their career fields.
 So training is unparalleled, in-depth, hands-on and challenging.
 Depending on whether you’re being commissioned as an Enlisted Sailor or Officer, the training varies.

 Enlisted recruits head off to Boot Camp at the Great Lakes Naval Training Center north of Chicago, Illinois.
 It's a 7-9 week program that includes conditioning, marching, drilling, attending classes and weaponry.

 Officers attend either Officer Candidate School or Officer Development School.
-They are each program that last anywhere from 5 to 12 weeks.
-Once there, you'll be instructed on leadership, physical and military training, academics, military etiquette and other subjects, depending on your career track.
+These programs last anywhere from 5 to 12 weeks.
+Once there, you'll be instructed in leadership, physical and military training, academics, military etiquette and other subjects, depending on your career track.

 In short, that’s all you need to know to begin a Navy career filled with endless opportunities, generous benefits and the chance to make a difference in the world.

 When exploring your options in the U.S. Navy, you may have a lot of questions.
 The first step to getting those questions answered is to talk to a Navy Recruiter.
 Watch this video to find out what you should know before meeting with a recruiter.